x

 Griswold did not notify county clerks the passwords had been posted until the information became public Tuesday.
 She argued this was not "not disclosing" the issue.

-Per the Trump campaign's letter, Trump attorney Scott Gessler gave Griswold until 10 a.m. on Oct.
+Per the Trump campaign's letter, Trump attorney Scott Gessler gave Griswold until 10 a.m.
+Oct.
 31 to confirm her office would take the steps they outlined.

-On Thursday night, the Secretary of State's Office responded to Gessler and the Trump campaign, as well as a letter from the state Republican party.
+On Thursday night, the Secretary of State's Office responded to Gessler and the Trump campaign, as well as a letter from the state Republican Party.

 In that letter, Griswold's office reiterated that they "quickly determined that the spreadsheet presented no immediate threat to the security of Colorado’s voting systems or the 2024 General Election."